-The Internet and telephone voting facilities will close at 11:59 P.M., EDT, on June 3, 2020.
+Internet voting facilities will close promptly at the close of the polls at the virtual meeting.
+Telephone voting facilities will close at 11:59 P.M., EDT, on June 3, 2020.
 Stockholders who vote through the Internet or by telephone should be aware that they may incur costs such as access or usage charges from telephone companies or Internet service providers, and that these costs must be borne by the stockholder.
 Stockholders who vote by Internet or telephone need not return a proxy card.
 All shares entitled to vote and represented by properly-executed proxies received before the polls are closed at the Annual Meeting, and not revoked or superseded, will be voted at the Annual Meeting in accordance with the instructions indicated on those proxies.